zahidhasann88/system-monitor/README.md

 # System Monitor

-A lightweight web-based system monitoring application built with Flask and JavaScript that provides real-time insights into your system's performance.
+A web-based system monitoring application built with Flask and JavaScript that provides real-time insights into the performance of the machine it's running on.
+It tracks metrics such as CPU usage, memory consumption, disk activity, and system uptime in real time through a clean and interactive interface.

 ## Features